 Details of any obstructions observed

-All records shall be accurately kept in duplicate as the work proceeds and one copy shall be handed to the at the completion of each day’s work.
+All records shall be accurately kept in duplicate as the work proceeds and one copy shall be handed to the Project Manager at the completion of each day’s work.

 Precast reinforced concrete piles

 Precast reinforced concrete piles shall be designed cast and cured to develop the strength necessary to withstand the transporting, handling and driving stresses without damage.
 Square piles shall have chamfered corners.
 Manufacturing and curing shall be in accordance with the herewith Employer’s Requirements, Document No 5: Concrete and Steel Works.